oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * TypeOptions MUST contain zero or one instance of each type option except 0x2f (serialization option).
 * For each serialization format, TypeOptions MUST contain zero or one serialization option defined by that format.

-#### 3.2.1.1 id
+#### 3.2.1.1 Id

-The Enumerated, Choice, and Map types have "named" and "unnamed" variants.
-Presence of the "id" option in a type definition indicates that the type is unnamed.
-The Record type is always named and has no "id" option; the Array type is its unnamed equivalent.
+The Enumerated, Choice, and Map types have named and unnamed variants.
+Presence of the *id* option in a type definition indicates that the type is unnamed.
+The Record type is always named and has no *id* option; the Array type is its unnamed equivalent.

 * In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, may appear in serialized data, and cannot be changed.
 * In unnamed types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, never appears in serialized data, and may be freely customized without affecting interoperability.

 For example a list of HTTP status codes could include the field [403, "Forbidden"].
-If the Enumerated type definition does not include the "id" option, serialization rules determine whether the id or name is used in protocol data, and the name "Forbidden" cannot be changed.
-With the "id" option only the id 403 is used in protocol data, but the label "Forbidden" could be displayed in messages or user interfaces, as could customized labels such as "Not Allowed", "Verboten", or "Interdit".
+If the Enumerated type definition does not include the *id* option, serialization rules determine whether FieldID or FieldName is used in protocol data, and the name "Forbidden" cannot be changed.
+With the *id* option only FieldID 403 is used in protocol data, but the label "Forbidden" could be displayed in messages or user interfaces, as could customized labels such as "NotAllowed", "Verboten", or "Interdit".

-#### 3.2.1.2 vtype and ktype
+#### 3.2.1.2 Value Type

+The *vtype* option specifies the type of each field in an ArrayOf or MapOf type.
+It may be any JADN type or Defined type.

-#### 3.2.1.3 Semantic Validation Keywords
+#### 3.2.1.3 Key Type

+The *ktype* option specifies the type of each key in a MapOf type.
+It MUST be a Defined type, either an enumeration or a type with constraints that specify a fixed subset of values that belong to a category.
+For example, "url" is a category but string is not, and the text of Tolstoy's "War and Peace" may be a string but not a key.

+#### 3.2.1.4 Format
 *format*

 *sopt - Serialization options may include value constraints applicable to all data formats.*